vikramsvdd/SDLC_Team5_Schrodinger-sCats/1.Requirements/README.md

 Ageing-Time

-Gives us a fair idea about the duration in which the project can be used,up until a simpler methods or formulas are invented.
+Gives us a fair idea about the duration in which the project can be used,up until simpler methods or formulas are invented.

 Ageing-Cost